wego11ya/URL_Shortener/README.md

    npm run start
    ```

-6. If you see the message as below, then open your browser and enter the URL.
+6. If you see the message as below, then open your browser and enter "http://localhost:3000".

    ```
    URL Shortener is running on http://localhost:3000